sevdeorhan/BBM203-Data-Structures-Hacettepe-University/BBM203-PA3/README.md

-# 🏛️ Artifact Managment System
+# 🏛️ Artifact Management System

 A sophisticated data management and assignment simulation developed for **Hacettepe University BBM203** (Data Structures).
 The system handles the cataloging of valuable artifacts and coordinates their distribution among specialized researchers using self-balancing search trees.